status-im/feature-specs/content/draft/general/keyboard_shortcuts.md

 ### Keyboard shortcuts

-#### Message focus

-- `TAB` - MUST trigger focus of the last message
-- `UP` - MUST focus on the previous message
-    - requirement: there is already a message in focus
-- `DOWN` - MUST focus on the next message
-    - requirement: there is already a message in focus
 - `ESCAPE`:
-    - if a message is already in focus, it MUST be removed from focus and the input box MUST be focused instead
     - if input box is already in focus then focus MUST BE removed completely
     - if there is nothing in focus then the input box MUST be focused

-#### Message selection shortcuts

-requirement: there is already a message in focus

-- `E` MUST edit the currently focused message
-    - requirement: the message must have been sent by the current user
-- `Backspace` MUST delete the currently focused message
-    - requirement: the message must have been sent by the current user
-- `P` pins the currently focused message
-    - requirement: the current user must be an admin in a community or a group chat
-- `+` react to currently focused message
-- `R` - reply to currently focused message
-- `CMD + C` - copy currently focused message
-- `OPT + ENTER` - mark currently focused message as read

 #### Navigation shortcuts